chrisbodhi/almagest/README.md

 # almagest
 _an astronomical library_

-⚠️ This library is in active development. ⚠️
-⚠️ As such, there are no guarantees of API stability ⚠️ ⚠️ or even correctness. ⚠️
+⚠️ This library is in active development.
+As such, there are no guarantees of API stability or even correctness. ⚠️

 Rust edition 2024

->Keep in mind that I lay no claim to having discovered these things
+>Keep in mind that I lay no claim to having discovered these things<br/>
->
 >through my own skill.
-I am but an ignorant compiler of the works of
+I am but an ignorant compiler of the works of<br/>
->
->ancient astronomers, and have but put their material into my own
+>ancient astronomers, and have but put their material into my own<br/>
->
->words for your instruction; and with this sword shall I slay envy.
+>words for your instruction; and with this sword shall I slay envy.<br/>

 &mdash; Geoffrey Chaucer, _Prologue of his Treatise on the Astrolabe_, by way of Albert Waugh in _Sundials: Their Theory and Construction_